 I think what I like most about this hike is the variety of trails that you come across during the 16kms.

 You’ll be treated to the usual well-worn bush track, as well as rocky spurs that feel like they go on forever and wide open management vehicle tracks.
+This is typical of the terrain in Lerderderg Gorge.

 If you do the hike in an anti-clockwise direction, at around the 7km mark there’s a dam and a really nice spot to stop for lunch and put your feet up for a bit.